Free kick (Australian rules football)

 A free kick in Australian rules football is a penalty awarded by a field umpire to a player who has been infringed by an opponent or is the nearest player to a player from the opposite team who has broken a rule.

 Protocol

 When a free kick is paid, the player's opponent stands the mark, by standing on the spot where the umpire indicates that the free kick was paid or mark was taken.
-The player with the ball then retreats backwards so that the ball can be kicked over the player standing the mark; the player must retreat on the angle such that he, the man on the mark and the centre of the attacking goal are in the same straight line.
+The player with the ball then retreats backwards so that the ball can be kicked over the player standing the mark; the player must retreat on the angle such that they, the player on the mark and the centre of the attacking goal are in the same straight line.

-A player receiving a free kick is not restricted to kicking the ball; he can play on by handballing to another player, or run around the mark where the free kick has been paid.
+A player receiving a free kick is not restricted to kicking the ball; they can play on by handballing to another player, or run around the mark where the free kick has been paid.